Skip to content

 Pension auto-enrolment in the payroll stack

-• Entitled workers (16+ earning below £6,240) can join the scheme but don’t receive employer contributions
+• Entitled workers (aged 16 or over earning below £6,240) can join the scheme but do not receive employer contributions

 Workers can opt out within the first month and receive a refund of contributions.
-After that month, opting out is a one-way change that requires a fresh enrolment three years later (the “re-enrolment” cycle).
+After that window, opting out requires re-enrolment three years later.

-The scheme Teamed uses is a UK-qualifying defined-contribution scheme, typically NEST, Smart Pension, or similar, with the regulatory features The Pensions Regulator requires.
-Contributions are tax-relieved at source for employees, which means the gross contribution is paid into the pension and the employee’s payslip shows a smaller deduction.
+The scheme Teamed uses is a UK-qualifying defined-contribution scheme.
+Contributions are tax-relieved at source for employees, meaning the full gross contribution goes into the pension and the payslip shows a smaller net deduction.

 Student loan deductions in payroll